isomerpages/govtech-stp/_faq/2-app-process-residents-sg.md

 ### **Test Arrangements**

-#### 8. Where do I take a pre-departure polymerase chain reaction (PCR) test in Singapore?
+#### 8. Where do I take a pre-departure PCR test in Singapore?
 How much does it cost to take the PCR test, and can I pay for it with MediSave or insurance?

 A fast lane traveller departing for China can make an appointment in advance at certain clinics in Singapore for a pre-departure test at the traveller’s cost.
 The traveller must take the test within 48 hours before departure, and obtain a health certificate of having tested negative for COVID-19.